 Women -- even those who eat well as youngsters -- face another threat at menopause, when bone density goes through a rapid decline because of the absence of estrogen.

-Most women lose 2 to 10 percent of bone a year immediately following menopause, and that accelerated loss can last as much as seven years, says Jean Scott, an epidemiologist and researcher at the University of Maryland Medical School.
+Most women lose anywhere from 2 to 10 percent of bone a year immediately following menopause, and that accelerated loss can last as much as seven years, says Jean Scott, an epidemiologist and researcher at the University of Maryland Medical School.
 "People who lose [density] more quickly are going to be at a higher level of risk for fracture," she says.

 Dr. Scott is an investigator in an ongoing study at the university tracking hip fractures in women over 65 to try to predict who is at highest risk.
 The five-city study is in its seventh year and 'N involves nearly 2,500 women in the Baltimore area.
 "What we're really interested in is where we should be putting our efforts in prevention," says Dr. Scott.

 Researchers generally agree that without estrogen replacement for post-menopausal women, bone loss will continue, though at a lesser rate after the initial adjustment years are over.
 Just how well a woman will weather that rapid-loss period depends on a lot of factors, including how much bone she has stored to begin with, how rapidly her particular body loses it, her lifestyle and even heredity.

 "The most likely candidate for osteoporosis is probably a thin, small-boned woman with fair skin," says Dr. Christine Schneyer, associate director of endocrinology at Sinai Hospital.
 "She smokes, she might drink, she gets very little exercise and she probably doesn't like milk."

 Unfortunately, the composite covers a lot of women, says Dr. Schneyer, leading a study getting under way at Sinai on preventing spinal fractures in post-menopausal women.